-During the hustle bustle of the holiday season, it can be easy to overlook our self-care.
-If you don’t carve out time, or make it a daily ritual or practice, you may find that there is no way you can make more time in your busy schedule to meditate, or take deep breaths, but trust me (Gerry), you do.
-Even a quick and easy mindful meditation can go a long way with reducing stress and anxiety.
+During the hustle and bustle of the holiday season, it can be easy to overlook our self-care.
+If you don’t carve out time, or make it a daily ritual or practice, you may find that there is no way you can make more time in your busy schedule to meditate or take deep breaths, but trust me (Gerry), you do.
+Even a quick and easy mindful meditation can go a long way in reducing stress and anxiety.

 It was a couple of years ago, during a therapy session that I was taught this quick and easy mindful meditation.
 I practice different variations of this, and Shannon has talked about how she makes this meditation a daily practice in the mornings on her walks with Betty White.
 We call it our, “5, 4, 3, 2, 1 meditation” and it can be used at any time that you feel disconnected, or when you simply want to have a mindfulness practice.
 Anyone, and I mean, anyone can meditate, and this practice proves it.